bayesianinstitute/CrytoCurrency--Generative-AI/readme.md

    ```
     streamlit run main.py
    ```

 5. Press Enter to continue after the app starts.
+6. There are two accounts Admin and User for Login

+        Admin

+        Username - admin
+        Password - afaan@bdcp
+        User

+        Username - user
+        Password - jason@bdcp
-6. In this, you have two options: selecting the Admin or Client version.
+7. In this, you have two options: selecting the Admin or Client version.
-7. Select a cryptocurrency and choose a time range for analysis.
+8. Select a cryptocurrency and choose a time range for analysis.
-8. Enter your prompt to get an answer related to the selected cryptocurrency.
+9. Enter your prompt to get an answer related to the selected cryptocurrency.

 Admin App:
 To run the Admin version of the app, follow these steps: